FKnottenbelt/LS_120/OOP_design/inheritance.md

 code via Modules.

 # Two rules of inheritance:
-1- the object you are modeling must truly have a generalization- specialization relationship
+1- The object you are modeling must truly have a generalization- specialization relationship
-2- you must use the correct coding techniques
+2- You must use the correct coding techniques
    - create an abstract superclass by promoting abstractions
    - use the temple method pattern
    - Do not let subs send super but let super send hook messages